jean-voila/nexium/web/src/content/docs/blockchain.md

 # The Nexium blockchain architecture

 ## Blockchain storage
-The blockchain is stored in a binary file (example : `nxm_blckchn.dat`) wich contains the encoded data of the blocks, from the **genesis block** to the last oen.
+The blockchain is stored in a binary file (example : `nxm_blckchn.dat`) wich contains the encoded data of the blocks, from the **genesis block** to the last one.

 We can search through any block in the blockchain by jumping to the next block with the size of the current block.